-d. costs for rRefinancing costs for of WPC water pollution control facilities constructed prior to approval by the department or itsthe department's agent.
+d. costs for rRefinancing costs for of WPC water pollution control facilities constructed prior to approval by the department or its the department's agent.

-Environmental Protection[567] TRACKED CHANGES VERSION Final Rule 3/13/2025 a. mMaintain adequate records that document all costs associated with the project.
+IAC 2/19/14 Environmental Protection[567] Ch 93, p.5 TRACKED CHANGES VERSION - DO NOT ACCEPT ANY EDITS IN THIS DOCUMENT a. mMaintain adequate records that document all costs associated with the project.